About Jackson-Via Elementary

 Jackson-Via, which serves preschool through grade 4, is known for its welcoming atmosphere and nurturing culture.
 With a motto of “excellence, every day,” we focus on meeting the needs of each individual student.
 For more about Jackson-Via’s mission and beliefs, click here.

-Another distinctive at Jackson-Via is using the arts to promote kindness and inclusion.
+To foster a strong sense of community, Jackson-Via uses the arts to promote kindness and inclusion.
 Older students sing and dance with the “Bully-Nots,” while the “First Friends” use their talents to lay a foundation for kindness.
 The school also promotes community by providing special programs for its Spanish-speaking families.

 Like all Charlottesville elementary schools, Jackson-Via has a beautiful City Schoolyard Garden that serves as an outdoor classroom.
 The school meets the needs of all its students, including gifted children in the school’s Quest program.
 All Charlottesville City Schools have a strong commitment to the arts, embrace new technologies, and partner with area nonprofits and businesses to provide opportunities for our students.